Desert froglet: Description

 The desert froglet is a ground dwelling frog with skin colour, texture and pattern variation common to other Crinia species.
 Generally the belly of adults is granular (not blotchy pink like the Tasmanian froglet).
-The male belly is uniformly white or grey in colour, and possibly flecked grey.
-Whereas the female belly is either white, speckled or boldly blotched with black or grey.
+The male belly is uniformly white or grey in colour, and possibly flecked grey, whereas the female belly is either white, speckled, or boldly blotched with black or grey.

 The throat of adults lack a median white line, unlike the Wallum froglet; with throats of breeding males white or grey and the chin completely dark.
 Spots are either inconspicuous or absent on the chest of both genders.

-Also, adults have distinct dermal fringes on their toes and the hind side of their thighs lack the pink or red coloration of the Quacking Frog.
-The tympanum is obscure but not hidden unlike the Remote froglet.
-The length of the adult snout-vent is usually less than 18 mm, which is shorter than the Eastern sign-bearing froglet, and is a pale brown colour or slightly patterned.
+Also, adults have distinct dermal fringes on their toes and the hind side of their thighs lack the pink or red coloration of the quacking frog.
+The tympanum is obscure but not hidden unlike the remote froglet.
+The length of the adult snout-vent is usually less than 18 mm, which is shorter than the eastern sign-bearing froglet, and is a pale brown colour or slightly patterned.
 Additional diagnostic descriptors include: bluntly rounded snout, evenly rounded canthus rostralis, outwardly sloping loreal region, bluntly pointed head (dorsal view), lacks supratympanic fold, elongated tongue, lacks vomerine teeth, toothed upper jaw, vocal sac with slit-like openings on the floor of the mouth.

-Distal segment of fingers are blunt, not expanded, with roundish sub-articular tubercles (one on 1st and 2nd fingers; two on 3rd and 4th fingers), supernumerary tubercles are present on each palm, two metacarpal tubercles are present, webbing is absent as is the nuptial pad, and subcutaneous glands are present on the base of the 1st finger.
+The distal segment of fingers is blunt, not expanded, with roundish sub-articular tubercles (one on 1st and 2nd fingers; two on 3rd and 4th fingers), supernumerary tubercles are present on each palm, two metacarpal tubercles are present, webbing is absent as is the nuptial pad, and subcutaneous glands are present on the base of the 1st finger.

 Hind limbs are robust with blunt digital segmentation of toes with broad fringes and rounded metatarsal tubercles, supernumerary tubercles are absent indicating the desert froglet does not burrow.

 Males mature at about 13.0–18.0 cm in length whereas females grow slightly larger to 13.0–18.0 cm.